pankajupadhyay29/api-mocker/ReadMe.md

 - `allowHeaders` -
   provide string to be used in response header 'Access-Control-Allow-Headers'

+- `sslKey` -
+  provide string to be used as Key for https server, https server will be created only if both key and certificates are provided

+- `sslCert` -
+  provide string to be used as Certificate for https server

+- `keyFile` -
+  provide pat for Key file to be used for https server

+- `certFile` -
+  provide pat for Certificate file to be used for https server

 ##### Do not use this for data verification or performance testing